-Older adults (60+) and Native Indigenous communities also have been identified as historically unserved and underserved populations in the Tri-City service area.
-Over the next year, the DEI Coordinator, in collaboration with the Wellness Advisory Councils, plans to outreach and engage with these communities to develop advisory councils, with the intention to empower members to advocate their community's mental health needs and bridge gaps in delivery and access to services.
+Older adults (ages 60+) and Native Indigenous communities also have been identified as historically unserved and underserved populations in the Tri-City service area.
+Over the next fiscal year, Tri-City will increase community collaborations to outreach and engage with these communities to develop a partnership and collaboration, with the intention to empower members to advocate their community's mental health needs and bridge gaps in delivery and access to services.